ONWARD | Planting hope in the dirt

 Volunteer Master Gardeners from the UF/IFAS Pasco Extension, who have a lot to do with the success of gardens at local schools, offer a wealth of knowledge through free seminars held at various sites and online.

-Assistance comes from grassroots gardening and urban farmers groups who coordinate the annual Okra Occasion and Florida Loquat Festival, and are more than happy to pass on what they know at the Tasty Tuesdays Community Market at the New Port Richey Public Library.
+Assistance comes from grassroots gardening and urban farmers groups who coordinate the annual Okra Occasion and Florida Loquat Festival and are more than happy to pass on what they know at the Tasty Tuesdays Community Market at the New Port Richey Public Library.

 Through this community of gardeners, I’ve learned how to make rain barrels and worm bins and discovered the environmental value of using melaleuca tree mulch, planting milkweed for the Monarchs, and feeding that compost bin.